WebOrigami/docs/src/content/framework/intro1.md

 intro = client/samples/frameworkIntro:
 ---

-As a motivating example, this introduction leads you through the following hypothetical design and development task:
+Let's say that we've been given the following design and development task:

-> _Your team needs to design and implement an "About Us" area for your organization's site.
-The main About Us page will need to include a list of people on the team, with links to separate pages for each team member.
+> _Our team needs to design and implement an "About Us" area for our organization's site.
+The main About Us page should include a list of people on the team, with links to separate pages for each team member.
 A team member's page should show their name and a photo._

 Here's an [example About Us area](/samples/aboutUs) we can consider as a model for this task.